TGouriSankar/NeuroGraph/README.md

 ---

-# 🤖 LangGraph Multi-Tool Agent
+# 🤖 LangGraph Multi-Tool Agent and LandChain ReactAgent

 A modular AI chatbot agent built using **LangGraph**, **LangChain**, and **Groq's Qwen model**.
 It uses multiple tools like **Arxiv**, **Wikipedia**, and **Tavily Search** to respond intelligently to user queries, and includes an optional **LLM answer checker** for validation.